 Treatment Options and Possible Solutions

-There are many treatment options available for men who experience problems with fertility.
+There are many treatment options available at our Ontario infertility centre for men who experience problems with fertility.

 - Antibiotics to treat an urogenital tract